 Tasmania has some very interesting small towns and although I can’t claim to have seen them all, Richmond is surely one of the prettiest.

-Richmond is easily drivable from Hobart, but you can jump on a half day tour, which will take you there and back, showing you the most important sights.
+Richmond is easily drive-able from Hobart, but you can jump on a shuttle-bus, which will take you there and back, showing you the most important sights.